jeffreykegler/hoonlint/misc/whitespace.md

     --  ::en-json
 ```

-The head of BARKET should be tightly joined or pseudo-joined.
+* The head of BARKET should be tightly joined or pseudo-joined.

-The battery column location should be the anchor column.
-There should be a vertical gap between the head and the battery.
+* There should be a vertical gap between the head and the battery.
 The inter-comment column location of the vertical gap should
 be the anchor column and the pre-column should be undefined.

+* The battery column location should be the anchor column.

 # SELGAP